iotempire/iotempower/doc/installation.rst

    with IoTempower.
 3. You can now graphically attach and detach connected MCU devices (like ESP32/ESP8266) as needed.

+Your device will now appear normally under ``/dev/ttyUSB0`` or similar in WSL2.
+Use IoTempower as normal from your WSL2 Linux shell.

 Alternatively, you can flash via the network using the rfc2217 method with a device like the GL.Inet Mango MT300 v2—see the section on using an